12 Step Meetings for Lasting Recovery and Community Support

 Current Stage of Recovery Journey

-This approach makes sense for people in Oregon addiction treatment who need space to regain balance before fully engaging in group support or peer-led meetings, reducing the risk of discouragement or anxiety that can derail early recovery.
+This strategy suits people in Oregon addiction treatment who need space to regain balance before fully engaging in group support or peer-led meetings, reducing the risk of discouragement or anxiety that can derail early recovery.

 Support Network and Social Connections